 Any videos you share via TikTok can be posted to your other social media platforms, meaning you can really leverage anything you produce for the site.

-Whichever social media you decide to use, make sure your website contains links to all your active social media accounts; the more your content is shared elsewhere on the web, and the more in shows up in other people’s feeds, the better rankings you’ll get!
+Whichever social media you decide to use, make sure your website contains links to all your active social media accounts; the more your content is shared elsewhere on the web, and the more it shows up in other people’s feeds, the better rankings you’ll get!

 Work on your ongoing SEO campaign